nesrineD/hacknheat_terraform/README.md

 - 2.3 Inspect the state file with the terraform cli (hints can be found in the tf file)

 ## Task 3 - Terraform Modules - ./module and main.tf
+- 3.1 In the variables.tf define the name for the disk and for the instance
-- 3.1 In the main.tf in the module folder create a disk
+- 3.2 In the main.tf in the module folder create a disk
-- 3.2 In the main.tf in the module folder create a VM and attach the disk
+- 3.3 In the main.tf in the module folder create a VM and attach the disk
-- 3.3.
-In the main.tf in the base folder use the module to create both resources
+- 3.4.
+In the main.tf in the base folder use the module to create both resources (provide the names as arguments of the module)
-- 3.4 Define the self links to the resources in the outputs.tf file
+- 3.5 Define the self links to the resources in the outputs.tf file

 ## Task 4 - Terraform Remote State
 - 4.1 Follow the TFE_SETUP.md and connect your repository to TFE